Skip to main content

 Today is International Museum Day - and Museum Selma is also taking part

-— Even though Museum Selma is not expected to open until 2029, we are taking part in International Museum Day.
+— Even though the Museum Selma is still in the planning stages, we are taking part in International Museum Day.
 The online exhibition ‘The millionth.
 Of people and thwarted plans’ gives a first insight into part of our collection.
 This small digital exhibition focuses on the field of labour migration.

 View post